How To Find The Simplest Radical Form

 Step 3: Apply the Product Property of Radicals

 Use the product property of radicals, √(ab) = √a * √b, to separate the factors under the radical.
-This allows you to isolate the perfect square (or cube, etc.).
+Think about it: this allows you to isolate the perfect square (or cube, etc. ).

 Continuing with our example, √72 = √(2 * 6²) becomes √2 * √6².